-Wander the Gaines’ Mill trails through oak tree forests and grassy fields bordered by babbling Boatswain Creek.
+Continue exploring the Richmond National Battlefield Park by wandering the Gaines’ Mill trails through oak tree forests and grassy fields bordered by babbling Boatswain Creek.
 Every now and again, you’ll come across informational plaques about Civil War barricades that once stood here.

 If you’re up for it, take the extended loop up to a dazzling overlook of the Chickahominy River below.

 Recommended places to stay in Richmond, VA, for sightseeing

 For most travelers, the most popular places to stay in Richmond, VA, fall in & around its downtown core.
 Downtown Richmond is home to the city’s top accommodation options, including most of its top-rated hotels.
 If you’re looking for more budget-friendly digs and a lower-key vibe, other areas and neighborhoods like Shockoe Slip and the Monroe Ward are great choices, too.